HidetakeTanaka/AutoLogger/docs/evaluation_guide.md

 * **Micro Precision / Micro Recall / Micro F1**

 This gives a statistically solid comparison across the entire dataset.

-You already did Script26–50 — great work!
-The other teammates (Script1–25, 51–75, 76–100) will fill the rest.

 ---